Jesuits: Canada

-In 1639, Jesuit Jerome Lalemant decided that the missionaries among the Hurons needed a local residence and established Sainte-Marie near present day Midland, Ontario, which was meant to be a replica of European society.
+In 1639, Jesuit Jerome Lalemant decided that the missionaries among the Hurons needed a local residence and established Sainte-Marie near present-day Midland, Ontario, which was meant to be a replica of European society.
 It became the Jesuit headquarters and an important part of Canadian history.
-Throughout most of the 1640s the Jesuits had modest success, establishing five chapels in Huronia and baptising more than one thousand Huron out of a population which may have exceeded 20,000 before the epidemics of the 1630s.
+Throughout most of the 1640s the Jesuits had modest success, establishing five chapels in Huronia and baptizing more than one thousand Huron out of a population, which may have exceeded 20,000 before the epidemics of the 1630s.
 However, the Iroquois of New York, rivals of the Hurons, grew jealous of the Hurons' wealth and control of the fur trade system and attacked Huron villages in 1648.
 They killed missionaries and burned villages, and the Hurons scattered.
-Both Jean de Brébeuf and Gabriel Lalemant were tortured and killed in the Iroquois raids; they have been canonized as martyrs in the Catholic Church.
-The Jesuit Paul Ragueneau burned down Sainte-Marie instead of allowing the Iroquois the satisfaction of destroying it.
+Both de Brébeuf and Gabriel Lalemant were tortured and killed in the Iroquois raids.
+For this, they have been canonized as martyrs in the Catholic Church.

+The Jesuit Paul Ragueneau burned down Sainte-Marie, instead of allowing the Iroquois the satisfaction of destroying it.
 By late June 1649, the French and some Christian Hurons built Sainte-Marie II on Christian Island (Isle de Saint-Joseph).
-However, facing starvation, lack of supplies, and constant threats of Iroquois attack, the small Sainte-Marie II was abandoned in June 1650; the remaining Christian Hurons and Jesuits departed for Quebec and Ottawa.
+Facing starvation, lack of supplies, and constant threats of Iroquois attack, the small Sainte-Marie II was abandoned in June 1650.
+The remaining Christian Hurons and Jesuits departed for Quebec and Ottawa.
 As a result of the Iroquois raids and outbreak of disease, many missionaries, traders, and soldiers died.
 Today, the Huron tribe, also known as the Wyandot, have a First Nations reserve in Quebec, Canada, and three major settlements in the United States.

 After the collapse of the Huron nation, the Jesuits undertook the task of converting the Iroquois, something they had attempted in 1642 with little success.
-In 1653 the Iroquois nation had a fallout with the Dutch.
+In 1653, the Iroquois nation had a fallout with the Dutch.
 They then signed a peace treaty with the French and a mission was established.
 The Iroquois soon turned on the French again.
-In 1658, the Jesuits were having little success and were under constant threat of being tortured or killed, but continued their effort until 1687 when they abandoned their permanent posts in the Iroquois homeland.
+In 1658, the Jesuits were having little success and were under constant threat of being tortured or killed.
+They continued their effort until 1687, when they abandoned their permanent posts in the Iroquois homeland.

-By 1700, Jesuits turned to maintaining Quebec, Montreal, and Ottawa without establishing new posts.
+In 1700, Jesuits turned to maintaining Quebec, Montreal, and Ottawa without establishing new posts.
 During the Seven Years' War, Quebec was captured by the British in 1759 and New France came under British control.
-The British barred the immigration of more Jesuits to New France, and by 1763, only 21 Jesuits were stationed in New France.
-By 1773 only 11 Jesuits remained.
-During the same year the British crown declared that the Society of Jesus in New France was dissolved.
+The British barred the immigration of more Jesuits to New France.
+In 1763, only 21 Jesuits were stationed in New France.
+In 1773, only 11 Jesuits remained.
+In 1773, the British crown declared that the Society of Jesus in New France was dissolved.